1jour1vin

 About the estate:

-Based in Urville, in the heart of the Côte des Bar since 1808, the Drappier family, headed by Michel and his children, owns 55 hectares of vineyards and has contracts for a further 50 hectares.
-The wines, produced mainly on soils dating back to the Kimmeridgian Jurassic period, showcase the classic Champagne grape varieties.
-While Pinot Noir reigns supreme, Petit Meslier, Blanc Vrai and Arbane are also grown.
-Committed to respecting the environment and the identity of the grape varieties, Michel Drappier creates meticulous, precise and sincere blends.
-A pioneer in the production of brut nature wines using healthy viticulture methods, he carefully crafts his dosage liqueur for the other cuvées.
+Based in Urville, in the heart of the Côte des Bar since 1808, the Drappier family—led by Michel and supported by his children—owns 55 hectares of vineyards and manages an additional 50 hectares under contract.
+The wines, produced largely on soils dating back to the Kimmeridgian stage of the Jurassic period, showcase the classic Champagne grape varieties.
+While Pinot Noir reigns supreme, the estate also cultivates Petit Meslier, Blanc Vrai, and Arban.
+Committed to respecting his environment and the identity of the grape varieties, Michel Drappier crafts meticulous, precise, and authentic blends.
+A pioneer in the production of brut nature wines through sustainable viticulture, he carefully crafts his dosage liqueur for the other cuvées.

 Hachette Wine Guide